Pay it online, report an issue or request a service, submit on it, or ask us.

 Depending on the location of your job, you may need to provide a site specific stormwater design due to the underlying soil permeability; some soils don’t support a soak pit and you may be required to install swales or ponds for your stormwater disposal or other specifically designed systems.
 Council staff are able to advise you about what is permissible for your site.
 In some areas barns and sheds can be constructed with no stormwater system if more than 10 m away from boundaries.

-a private well is installed, you will need to provide full water test (
+Where a private well is installed, you will need to provide full water test (Chemical and Microbiological) results to Council to show you have a potable water supply.
+This must be the Waimakariri District Council suite of testing.

 It is also important to carefully consider earthworks around your house – you must ensure a secondary flow path for water run-off around your dwelling is maintained in any flooding conditions that may occur.